Ses Illetes beach, Formentera

 Ses Illetes beach in Formentera is the next beach after Platja de les Xalanes. and also, as in the case of the previous one, many people who refer to Illetes are unknowingly thinking of this beach, for its beauty, its fine sand and its calm and transparent waters.

 Platja de Ses Illetes is a long beach, about 500 meters long, almost straight and with a slight slope to the north.
-The southernmost part of the beach, where it connects with Platja de Ses Xalanes, is protected by the so-called Illa des Forn and the Illa de Tramuntana.
+The southernmost part of the beach, where it connects with Platja de Ses Xalanes, is protected by the so-called Illa des Forn island and the Illa de Tramuntana island.
 For this reason the waters are a little calmer than in the northern part of the beach, where the sandy area is more open to the sea.

 The width of the sandy area also increases as we move towards the northern part of it, reaching approximately 25 meters in width.
 The spectacular, transparent and colorful waters of the beach make it the most photographed beach of Formentera along with its neighbor Platja de Ses Xalanes.